 Review of these Regulations

 [1.
-Five years following the approval of these Regulations by the Assembly, the Council shall undertake a comprehensive review of the manner in which the Regulations have operated in practice and may also undertake such a review at any time thereafter.]
+Five years following [Alt.
+1 the approval of these Regulations by the Assembly] [Alt.
+2 the signature of the first Exploitation Contract] [Alt.
+3 the first date of commencement of Commercial Production], the Council shall undertake a comprehensive review of the manner in which these Regulations have operated in practice and may also reasonably undertake such a review at any time thereafter.]

 [1.
 Alt.
 The Council shall take a full review of these Regulations.
 This review shall, at least, include:

-(a) The manner in which the Regulations have operated in practice;
+(a) the manner in which these Regulations have operated in practice;

-(b) The effectiveness and enforceability of the Regulations;
+(b) the effectiveness and enforceability of these Regulations; and

-(c) The manner in which the Regulations have ensured compliance with the principles, approaches, and policies pursuant regulation 2, and the general obligations relating to the marine environment pursuant regulation 44, paragraph.
-1bis.
+(c) the manner in which these Regulations have ensured compliance with the principles, approaches, and policies pursuant to regulation 2, and the general obligations relating to the Marine Environment pursuant to regulation 44, paragraph1 [and regulation 44ter].

 1. Alt. bis The first review shall take place five years following the approval of these Regulations by the Assembly, and no later than ten years after the adoption of these Regulations by the Council.